 4. Where is Santa?

 Nowhere!
 Santa doesn´t deliver presents to the Czech Republic.
 We have “Ježíšek”, Jesus baby.
 All presents come from half naked baby who abseils from heaven on a golden chain and make us happy.

-Local´s tip: Get a beer and forget about Santa for a while.
+Local´s tip: Get a mulled wine and forget about Santa for a while.

 5. What is the nice smelling pastry sold on every Prague corner?